tinayang3024/ECE1778H1-Group-Project/README.md

 Data persistence is achieved through React Native Async Storage, ensuring that important user data—such as saved recipes, liked items, and user preferences—remains available across app restarts.
 This enhances user experience by maintaining continuity even when the app is closed or restarted, without the need for a backend database.

 #### Notification
 The app integrates Expo Notifications to provide a daily local reminder that encourages user engagement.
-A scheduled notification is configured to trigger once per day at approximately 6:00 PM, reminding users to open the app and get inspired with a new recipe idea for dinner.
+A scheduled notification is configured to trigger once per day at 6:00 PM, reminding users to open the app and get inspired with a new recipe idea for dinner.
 The notification system leverages Expo’s notification scheduling API, which allows the app to register notifications locally on the device without requiring a backend service.
 Additionally, the implementation includes user interaction handling, ensuring that when a user taps on a notification, the app navigates to the Home Screen (or another relevant page) to display new or featured recipes.
 Permissions for notifications are requested during the app’s initial launch, and scheduling is managed through an asynchronous setup using Expo’s `Notifications.scheduleNotificationAsync()` API.

 #### Backend Integration

 The app integrates with external recipe backend APIs to provide users with a diverse collection of recipes from global databases, primarily through [TheMealDB](https://www.themealdb.com/api.php).
 This API delivers comprehensive recipe data, including category (e.g., Dessert), area (e.g., British), title (e.g., Apple Frangipan Tart), detailed cooking instructions, ingredient lists, and corresponding measurements.
 The backend responses are parsed and processed into a structured list of class-based recipe objects, ensuring consistent data handling across the app.
 These objects are rendered dynamically on the Dashboard (Home) Screen, allowing users to explore and interact with the curated recipe collection.
-The same shared list will also be leveraged on the User Collection Screen to retrieve and display any recipes the user has liked or saved.

 #### Deployment with Expo EAS Build
 The app was built and deployed using Expo EAS Build, which provides a cloud-based continuous integration and delivery (CI/CD) workflow for React Native projects.
-During development, the app will be tested locally through Expo Go and on the iOS emulator to verify UI responsiveness and core functionality.
-Once stable, EAS Build was used to generate standalone `.ipa` and `.apk` files for testing on physical devices.
+The app was tested locally through Expo Go on both Android and iOS emulator to verify UI responsiveness and core functionality.
+Once stable, EAS Build was used to generate standalone `.apk` files for testing on physical devices.
-The project will use EAS CLI commands such as `eas build --platform ios` for production builds, with configuration managed in the `eas.json` file.
-The final workable test builds will be attached as part of the final project submission.
-This approach ensures smooth testing, validation, and iteration before final submission.
+The project used EAS CLI command `eas build --platform android` for production builds, with configuration managed in the `eas.json` file.
+The final workable test build is attached below in the later sections.

 #### Advanced Features